opencv/opencv/modules/core/doc/operations_on_arrays.rst

 ---
 .. cpp:class:: SVD

-for computing Singular Value Decomposition of a floating-point matrix.
+Class for computing Singular Value Decomposition of a floating-point matrix.
 The Singular Value Decomposition is used to solve least-square problems, under-determined linear systems, invert matrices, compute condition numbers, and so on.

-For a bit faster operation, you can pass ``flags=SVD::MODIFY_A|...`` to modify the decomposed matrix when it is not necessary to preserve it.
+For a faster operation, you can pass ``flags=SVD::MODIFY_A|...`` to modify the decomposed matrix when it is not necessary to preserve it.
 If you want to compute a condition number of a matrix or an absolute value of its determinant, you do not need ``u`` and ``vt`` .
 You can pass ``flags=SVD::NO_UV|...`` .
 Another flag ``FULL_UV`` indicates that full-size ``u`` and ``vt`` must be computed, which is not necessary most of the time.

 .. seealso::